Join the “Government Ethics Coalition” to help push for stronger lobbying and ethics rules and ethics enforcement in Canada

 The line between the lobbying industry and government is so unclear that government now relies on lobbyists for virtually every aspect of governance.
 For example, when the government needed guidelines for information technology, the person they hired to facilitate development of the rules was a lobbyist who represents information technology companies.
 Between 1993 and 2003, the main communications consultants for the Department of Finance worked at a government relations firm that also lobbied Finance on behalf of many large business clients.
 These people had top-level security clearance, were among Paul Martin’s closest advisors, and were getting paid millions of taxpayer dollars for the advice they gave.

 And it gets worse.
-There are very weak conflict of interest rules for Senators, so they can assist lobbyists in their efforts to influence government without violating any rules or facing any penalties.
+There are very weak conflict of interest rules for Senators and MPs, so they can assist lobbyists in their efforts to influence government without violating any rules or facing any penalties.
 Lobbyists also run the election campaigns of some of our most powerful political leaders, likely to gain access for their clients.
 Once these leaders are elected, lobbyists shape the words that come out of their mouths.
 And when the leaders are tossed out of office by voters, they often land softly in the lobbying industry, where a former leader can trade on his or her image, experience and contacts.
-All the while, these lobbyists are pitching the very same offices they once served -- or still serve -- for contracts, policy changes and regulatory relief on behalf of clients.
+All the while, these lobbyists are pitching the very same offices they once served — or still serve — for contracts, policy changes and regulatory relief on behalf of clients.

-In 1994, the Liberals introduced amendments to the Lobbyists Registration Act that Prime Minister Chretien said would "put an end to backroom deals," and bring lobbyists "from the shadows out into the open."
+In 1994, the Liberals introduced amendments to the Lobbyists Registration Act that Prime Minister Chretien said would “put an end to backroom deals,” and bring lobbyists “from the shadows out into the open.”
+The Harper Conservatives changed the name of the law to the Lobbying Act and strengthened lobbying disclosure enforcement in a couple of ways including by creating the Commissioner of Lobbying position, but secret, unethical lobbying is still legal and easy to do because enforcement is still very weak.
+Despite many lobbying and ethics scandals, the Trudeau Liberals have done nothing to strengthen either the rules or enforcement.
 Since then, in stark contrast to these bold predictions, lobbying has become an incredible growth industry in Ottawa.
 At a conservatively estimated $300 million in annual revenues, the industry has increased in size 10 times in the past decade.
 When you take into consideration the revolving door between government and lobby firms, public service is now seen by many as a mere stepping stone to more lucrative private-sector postings.
 It is only a slight understatement to say that lobbyists run our government.

 In addition, the costs of corporate lobbying can be written off as a business expense.
 So taxpayers actually subsidize this distortion of the democratic process, to the tune of an estimated over $100 million a year.

-Finally, none of the current ethics rules for public officials or lobbyists are effectively enforced for three main reasons:
+Finally, none of the current ethics rules for public officials or lobbyists are effectively enforced for four main reasons:

 Democracy Watch’s Government Ethics Coalition has been formed to campaign for changes to Canada’s electoral finance laws to reduce the influence of wealthy interests in Canadian politics.
 Becoming a member group of the coalition is very easy.
 Just sign on to our 19 Recommendations to Clean Up Canada’s Lobbying and Ethics Rules Enforcement System, set out below and send us a note stating that your group wants to join the coalition.